Employer of Record vs Staffing Agency: Key Differences 2025

 4. Technology and Reporting Capabilities

 • Look for transparent reporting, real-time dashboards, and self-service options for both employers and employees.
+The right technology ensures that your HR-related tasks run smoothly, from payroll compliance to tax forms and benefits enrollment.

 5. Transparency in Pricing and Contracts